-Never use the rear-panel power supply switch to shutdown the server.
+Never use disconnect AC power to shutdown the server.
 Doing so may cause errors in the hard disk array.
 Should this happen, the array can be reinitialized without any data loss; however, the process may take several hours.
 Shutdown the system only by momentarily pressing the front panel power button, or through the On-Screen user interface.